-- 3.1 This Treasury Management Strategy Statement (TMSS) details the expected activities of the treasury function in the forthcoming financial year (2015/16).
-Its production and submission to Council is a requirement of the CIPFA Code of Practice on Treasury Management. - 3.2 The Local Government Act 2003 requires the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 3.3 The Act requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy; this sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 3.4 Government guidance notes state that Authorities can combine the Treasury Strategy Statement and Annual Investment Strategy into one report.
+- 3.1 This Treasury Management Strategy Statement (TMSS) details the expected activities of the treasury function in the forthcoming financial year (2017/18).
+Its production and submission to Council is a requirement of the CIPFA Code of Practice on Treasury Management. - 3.2 The Local Government Act 2003 requires the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 3.3 The Act requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy; this sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 3.4 Government guidance notes state that authorities can combine the Treasury Strategy Statement and Annual Investment Strategy into one report.
 The Council has adopted this approach and the Annual Investment Strategy is therefore included as section 4. - 3.5 The Council is also required to produce a Minimum Revenue Provision (MRP) Policy Statement.
-There is a formal statement for approval detailed in paragraph 2.3 with Appendix A detailing MRP in more detail.
+There is a formal statement for approval detailed in paragraph 2.3 and the full policy is shown in Appendix A.